Free-RBF-KAN: Kolmogorov-Arnold Networks with Adaptive Radial Basis Functions for Efficient Function Learning

 {where $K:\mathbb{R}\to\mathbb{R}^+$ is an RBF kernel that is assumed to be uniformly continuous.} As defined previously, with centroid $c_m \in \mathbb{R}$ and smoothness parameter $\sigma_m >0$, a common choice for $K$ is the Gaussian kernel:

 for which $K \in C^{\infty}(\mathbb{R})$.
 Another widely used option is the Mat\'ern kernel with smoothness parameter, such as $\nu=5/2$ which satisfies $K \in C^{3}(\mathbb{R})$.
-The smoothness of the chosen kernel directly determines the smoothness of the resulting RBF-KAN output.
-In this study, we investigate trainable centroids and smoothness parameters to provide additional flexibility and improve representation quality.
-Throughout the paper, \emph{RBF-KAN} refers to networks with fixed centroids and fixed smoothness parameters, and \emph{Free-RBF-KAN} refers to models in which both centroids and smoothness factors are learnable.
+The smoothness of the chosen kernel directly determines the smoothness of the resulting RBF-KAN.
+In this work, we investigate trainable centroids and smoothness parameters for additional flexibility and better representation quality.
+Throughout the paper, {RBF-KAN} refers to networks with fixed centroids and smoothness parameters, whereas {Free-RBF-KAN} denotes models where both centroids and smoothness factors are learnable.

 In physics-informed machine learning, residual connections through nonlinear activations and scaling have been shown to improve accuracy \citep{liu2024kan}.
-Following the approach of \cite{wang2024kolmogorov}, we introduce an optional scaling matrix and a nonlinear activation into each layer.
+Following the approach of \citet{wang2024kolmogorov}, we introduce an optional scaling matrix and a nonlinear activation into each layer.
 The output of layer $l$ is then given by

 where $\rho_o$ and $\rho: \mathbb{R} \to \mathbb{R}$ are componentwise activation functions.
 For the hidden layers, $\rho$ is SiLU activation, following \cite{liu2024kan}, and $\rho_o$ is the sigmoid nonlinearity, which generally performs better than tanh in this architecture, except for the final output layer, where $\rho_o$ is the identity function.
 The parameters of the RBF-KAN network are summarized in Table~\ref{tbl:param}.